 Flavonoids are the most important plant pigments for flower coloration producing yellow or red/blue pigmentation in petals designed to attract pollinator animals.
-Flavonoids (specifically flavanoids such as the catechins) are "the most common group of polyphenolic compounds in the human diet and are found ubiquitously in plants".
+Flavonoids (specifically flavonoids such as the catechins) are "the most common group of polyphenolic compounds in the human diet and are found ubiquitously in plants".
 Preliminary research indicates that flavonoids may modify allergens, viruses, and carcinogens, and so may be biological "response modifiers".
-In vitro studies of flavonoids have displayed anti-allergic, anti-inflammatory, anti-microbial and anti-cancer activities.
+In vitro studies of flavonoids have displayed anti-allergic, anti-inflammatory, anti-microbial, and anti-cancer activities.

-Recently consumers and food manufacturers have become interested in flavonoids for their possible medicinal properties, especially their putative role in prevention of cancers and cardiovascular diseases.
+Recently consumers and food manufacturers have become interested in flavonoids for their possible medicinal properties, especially their putative role in the prevention of cancers and cardiovascular diseases.
 Although physiological evidence is not yet established, the beneficial effects of fruits, vegetables, tea, and red wine have sometimes been attributed to flavonoid compounds.
 Some research also indicates flavonoids may help prevent tooth decay and reduce the occurrence of common ailments such as the flu.

 The results of a study published in the journal Nutrition and Cancer conducted in Italy over the past 20 years found that a high flavonoid diet played a key role in cancer prevention.
 Study participants with the highest intake of flavonoids and proanthocyanidins demonstrated a 44% lower risk of oral cancer and a 40% reduced occurrence of laryngeal cancer.
-Incidence of colon cancer was lowered by a third and reductions in breast, ovarian and kidney cancers were noted as well.
+Incidence of colon cancer was lowered by a third and reductions in breast, ovarian, and kidney cancers were noted as well.

 Physiological processing of unwanted flavonoid compounds induces so-called Phase II enzymes that also help to eliminate mutagens and carcinogens, and therefore may be of value in cancer prevention.
 Flavonoids could also induce mechanisms that may kill cancer cells and inhibit tumor invasion.
-In preliminary studies, UCLA cancer researchers have proposed that study participants who ate foods containing certain flavonoids, such as catechins found in strawberries and green and black teas; kaempferol from brussel sprouts and apples; and quercetin from beans, onions and apples, may have reduced risk of obtaining lung cancer.
+In preliminary studies, UCLA cancer researchers have proposed those study participants who ate foods containing certain flavonoids, such as catechins found in strawberries and green and black teas; kaempferol from Brussel sprouts and apples; and quercetin from beans, onions, and apples, may have reduced risk of obtaining lung cancer.
 Taking large dietary supplements likely provides no extra benefit and may pose risks.
-However, certainty of neither a benefit nor a risk has been proven yet in large-scale human intervention trials.
+However, the certainty of neither a benefit nor a risk has been proven yet in large-scale human intervention trials.

-Good sources of flavonoids include all citrus fruits, berries, ginkgo biloba, onions (particularly red onion, parsley, pulses, tea (especially white tea and green tea), red wine, seabuckthorn, and dark chocolate (with a cocoa content of seventy percent or greater).
+Good sources of flavonoids include all citrus fruits, berries, ginkgo Biloba, onions (particularly red onion, parsley, pulses, tea (especially white tea, and green tea), red wine, seabuckthorn, and dark chocolate (with a cocoa content of seventy percent or greater).

-Flavonoids are becoming very popular because they have many health promoting effects including anti-allergic, anti-cancer, antioxidant, anti-inflammatory and anti-viral properties.
+Flavonoids are becoming very popular because they have many health-promoting effects including anti-allergic, anti-cancer, antioxidant, anti-inflammatory, and anti-viral properties.
 Recent studies have shown that flavonoids prevent the oxidation of low-density lipoprotein thereby reducing the risk for the development of atherosclerosis.

 Foods that contain high amounts of flavonoids include blueberries, red beans, cranberries, and blackberries.
 Many other foods, including red and yellow fruits and vegetables and some nuts, also contain flavonoids.
 Red wine and certain teas also are rich in flavonoids.

 A variety of flavonoids are found in citrus fruits, including grapefruit.
 The citrus bioflavonoids include hesperidin (a glycoside of the flavanone hesperetin), quercitrin, rutin (two glycosides of the flavonol quercetin), and the flavone tangeritin.
 In addition to possessing in vitro antioxidant activity and an ability to increase intracellular levels of vitamin C, rutin and hesperidin may have beneficial effects on capillary permeability and blood flow.
 They also exhibit anti-allergy and anti-inflammatory benefits of quercetin from in vitro studies.
 Quercetin can also inhibit reverse transcriptase, part of the replication process of retroviruses.
 The therapeutic relevance of this inhibition has not been established.
 Hydroxyethylrutosides (HER) have potential for use in the treatment of abnormal capillary permeability, bruising, hemorrhoids, and varicose veins.

 Quercetin is the key flavonoid in this family of vegetables.
 Known for its ability to spark the immune system into action, quercetin is rapidly taking its place at the top of the antioxidant pyramid.

 All members of the tea family are packed with a special group of flavonoids known as flavonols (catechin, epicatechin, epigallocatechin, epicatechin gallate).
 Research has shown that these powerful flavonoids work directly on replicating DNA sequences to prevent mutations that lead to cancer initiation.
-Drink 2 to 4 cups of fresh brewed tea daily.
+Drink 2 to 4 cups of freshly brewed tea daily.

 Humans have been eating berries and grapes since early in our history.
 The flavonoids in these foods have been shown to help our immune system attack and destroy rogue cancer cells before they have a chance to develop and become malignant.

 May improve blood flow and has potential for cardiac health.
 Cocoa, the major ingredient of dark chocolate, contains relatively high amounts of epicatechin and has been found to have nearly twice the antioxidant content of red wine and up to three times that of green tea in vitro.
 It appears the potential antioxidant effects in vivo are minimal as the antioxidants are rapidly excreted from the body.
 Flavonoids exist naturally in cacao, but because they can be bitter, they are often removed from chocolate, even dark chocolate.
 Although flavonoids are present in milk chocolate, milk may interfere with their absorption.

-Other dietary flavonoid sources are beans, spinach, buckwheat, strawberry, blueberries, rooibos plant.
+Other dietary flavonoid sources are beans, spinach, buckwheat, strawberry, blueberries, and rooibos plant.
 The concentration and composition of flavonoids in plants may vary depending on the growing condition, maturity, plant part, and variety.
 Soy flavonoids are also used to ease menopausal symptoms.